-For Metal Detection, set the instrument on the METAL side of the null; adjust the volume to the desired level.
+For Metal Detection set the instrument on the METAL side of null, adjust the volume to the desired level and meter to the correct reading.

-When passing the loop over a non-magnetic conductive metal, such as the metal sample you received with your instrument, the sound will increase in the speaker and a higher reading will be retained as long as the loop isheld over the metal object.
-As soon as the loop passes away from the metal object, the sound will lower in frequency and volume.
-No sound will be heard when passing the loop over the mineral sample.
+When passing the loop over a non-magnetic conductive metal, such as the metal sample you received with your instrument, the sound will increase in the speaker and a higher reading will be retained as long as the loop is held over the metal object.
+As soon as the loop passes away from the metal object, the sound will lower in volume and the meter will lower in reading, and return to approximately the same reading as before the object was detected.
+No reading will be had when passing the loop over the mineral sample.